Nmstr/taskZen/README.md

 `taskZen`

-6. (Optional) Clone the example scripts into the scripts directory

-`cp -r ../examples/* ~/.config/taskZen/scripts/`
+For more information abput the installation, visit the documentation [here](https://nmstr.github.io/taskZen/installation).

 # Authors